Ex Girlfriend (group): 1994–1995: It's a Woman Thang and disbandment

 In mid-1994, Ex Girlfriend released "X In Your Sex".
 In August 1994, Ex Girlfriend released their second album It's a Woman Thang.
 The album failed to chart.
 After the second single "You for Me" failed to chart, the overall project ultimately became a commercial failure.
 In 1995, the group dissolved and each member pursue solo endeavors.

 Reunion and aftermath

 After their formal disbandment, all members pursued solo careers and have each experienced different levels of success.
 Francis landed several leading role in theatre plays including Mama, I Want To Sing! and the Broadway production of Footloose.
 Hunter sang background vocals and created the vocal arrangements for Yvette Michele's "DJ Keep Playin' (Get Your Music On)" (1997).
 Boyd became a professional makeup artist.

 In July 2008, Ex Girlfriend briefly reunited for the remainder of the year.
 In 2009, Hunter released a single "Kick Out the Jams".
 In 2011, Francis became a finalist in first season of The X Factor USA.
 In May 2016, Robertson released a duet single "Body Rush" with singer-songwriter Norm Adams.
 They released another single "Home Tonight" in 2017, followed by a holiday song entitled "My Kinda Christmas" in 2018.

+On May 5, 2023, Julia Robertson released her long-awaited solo debut single "HEAT" co-written and produced by Erick "Mr. Major" Shervington.
+Her second single "Doin' It" was released on August 23, 2024 worldwide.
+Julia is co-writing and putting the finishing touches on her debut solo album, “The Audio-Biography of Julia Robertson" with Mr. Major helming all production duties.